Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

    There will be an option to enable you to really hurt yourself, if you want.
 7. Data access and modifications between threads are never immediate, and we won't pretend differently.
 8. Have a system able to scale well to multi-core processors and parallel hardware, but also be able to degrade gracefully in non-parallel environments.
 9. Avoid the need to use locks internally.
 Absolutely, positively avoid the need for a global interpreter lock.

-Together, these things start to inform a concurrency system design which is flexible, powerful, but also light-weight by default.
+Together these things start to inform a concurrency system design which is flexible and powerful but also light-weight by default.
 Let me go over some of these items in more detail.

 For the first point, we want to avoid extremes.
 Some papers and systems